Scope of Current Residential Eviction Moratoriums

 But landlords should keep in mind that the Chief Justice’s Order will delay all FED first appearances- even those where the lease is being terminated for cause- until after July 1, 2020.
 Local judges may be able to grant exceptions to this prohibition but will be loathe to do so outside of true emergency circumstances.

-Ciaran Connelly and Chris Walters are advising landlords about how to comply with these and other state and local laws.
+Chris Walters is advising landlords about how to comply with these and other state and local laws.
 Call or email if you have questions about how these moratoriums and other regulations apply to you.